 3) The freedom from any cruel and unusual punishments.
 The government may not impose any punishment on citizens that is excessive or cruel.
 This means no excessive bail or fine requirements and protection against physical harm.

 4) The clarification that citizens have other rights not laid out in the Bill of Rights.
-The Bill of Rights was an essential document but only want so far without this Ninth Amendment to cover any gaps and loopholes.
+The Bill of Rights was an essential document but only went so far without this Ninth Amendment to cover any gaps and loopholes.

-First, you have those that wish to alter the way that the government operates.
-Or, you have those that want to cement certain rights so far unmentioned in the Constitution, Bill of Rights, or other ratified amendments.
+First, you have those who wish to alter how the government operates.
+Or, you have those that want to cement certain rights so far unmentioned in the constitution, Bill of Rights, or other ratified amendments.

-Amendments for the freedoms of minority groups in the United States.
+Amendments for the Freedoms of Minority Groups in the United States

 Over the centuries, the government has recognized the rights of different groups and minorities as US Citizens.
-This process is ongoing, and there are proposals relating to the rights of those born in the US to foreign-born parents.
+This process is ongoing, and there are proposals relating to the rights of those born in the United States to foreign-born parents.

-Amendments for the freedom to vote in the United States.
+Amendments for the Freedom To Vote in the United States

-Constitutional Rights and the law.
+Constitutional Rights and the Law

-Constitutional rights in the United States.
+Constitutional Rights in the United States

-Instead, those initial constitutional rights provided a solid foundation to improve the Constitution as a document for the rights of the people and not just the responsibilities of the government.
+Instead, those initial constitutional rights provided a solid foundation to improve the constitution as a document for the rights of the people and not just the responsibilities of the government.